Monday, February 28, 2011

 Meh, I’ve changed.
 Times have changed.
 I don’t have the steam, time, or lack of real-world commitments to play that kind of a game anymore.
 It was fun for a night, but I doubt I’ll be back for more.

 Hmmm, maybe if I had a full group of people that wanted to play with me every night in Everquest until heck froze over . . . but I don’t have that (My two-hour long Sunday night DDO group is as close as I get anymore).
 I’m definitely not up to doing the pickup group scene, and I definitely don’t have four Everquest accounts at my disposal, so best of luck Fippy server!
 You were fun for a night!
 You’ll have your champions.
 I know you’ll do well without me.
-(Why is or that when I type that I got the itch to log on again?
+(Why is it that when I type that I got the itch to log on again?
 That Everquest is such an old addiction for me.)

 Tuesday, February 15, 2011